Ian Martin (writer): Personal life

-Martin is married with two children and four grandchildren, at least two of whom live in Seoul.
+Martin is married with two children and four grandchildren, two of whom live in Seoul, and the others in Lancaster, where his daughter teaches music at Lancaster Royal Grammar School.

 In August 2015, Martin endorsed Jeremy Corbyn's campaign in the Labour Party leadership election.
 He wrote in The Guardian: "To win over public opinion, Labour must reflect it.
 Is that right?
 I think that's right.
 I think that's why they're all doing this synchronised frowning at poor repellent-ebullient Jeremy Corbyn and pretending he's a weirdo."